I’m Preparing for Failure as a Parent

 I’ve noted that the books, blogs and grandparents tend to leave out a subtle but important detail about the rearing of offspring.
 No matter what you do you will screw up your kids.

 That’s right.
 You are going to do, or not do, something that will mess up your kid.
 And as a bonus you don’t know what it will be.

 Real quick – I’m not talking about sick, crazy people who perpetrate abuse and evil on the venerable and defenseless.
 Or about trauma beyond anyone’s control.
 I am talking about the average person’s parenting experience (and this is kind of a comedy piece so let’s keep it light).

-Now, for most of us it will be little minor things that in the grand scheme of a life are the things that add character to a person.
+Now, for most of us it will be little minor things that in the grand scheme of a life add character to a person.
 Events that build a personality and are hashed out in therapy.
 It’s not a question of bad or good parenting.
 Our actions as parents create a person in conjunction with the environment the child grows up in and their natural personality.
 But the possibilities eat at my brain.
-It’s hard enough keeping them warm, fed and dry.
+It's hard enough keeping them warm, fed and dry.
 Now I got this stuff to obsessive over.

-Too many hugs for child Number One and that kid is too emotionally needy later in life.
+Too many hugs for child Number One, and that kid is too emotionally needy later in life.
 The same number of hugs make Child Two an emotionally balanced person.
 Then Child Two goes out into a world of emotionally unbalanced people and thinks they are screwed up because they are not screwed up.
 Way to go dad.

 Are you always there for the kid?
 Do whatever is needed?
 Always at the game?

 Great!
 You just might create a person that can’t function on their own and never learned to do things for the love of doing them, only to please others.
 Way to go!

 Ironic Rebellion always gets us.